 From its very first graduating class, women have played a key role at the University of Kansas.
 The Department of Physics and Astronomy offers a stimulating research environment with programs in a wide variety of areas, including astrophysics, biophysics, condensed matter physics, cosmology, high energy experimental physics, high-energy theory, space physics, and nuclear physics.
 The Department of Physics and Astronomy is among the top in the nation for the number and percentage of women faculty.
 Presently, the department boasts two University Distinguished Professors who are women.
-Also, one of our woman graduate students recently completed a 4-year NSF Fellowship.
-Additionally, each semester, the women faculty and staff host a lunch to bring together women postdocs, graduate students and undergraduate students to foster fellowship and networking across the department's many disciplines.
-The work of the department is done on the very attractive KU campus located at the center of Lawrence, Kansas.
-Lawrence is a progressive town with excellent schools, good health care providers, and a large range of cultural and recreational activities.
+Two of our three teaching professorships are held by women.
+Two woman graduate students have been awarded the Madison and Lila Self Graduate Fellowship, providing for four years of support during their Ph.D. studies (https://selfgraduate.ku.edu/).
+Additionally, each semester, the women faculty and staff host a lunch to bring together women postdocs, graduate students and undergraduate students to foster fellowship and networking across the department's many disciplines.This has become even more vital now that our department is housed in two buildings.

 To further our efforts on behalf of women, the department was honored to host a Conference for Undergraduate Women in Physics (CUWiP) in January, 2018.
 In addition, our department became a Bridge Program Partner Institution in March, 2019.